Interaction enhanced altermagnet in the Hatsugai-Kohmoto model: Introduction

 From a theoretical perspective, altermagnetism arises from the interplay between collinear antiferromagnetic order and crystal symmetries, leading to alternating spin polarization in momentum space~\cite{PRXSmejkal2022,leeb2024}.
 This effect leads to a description in terms of noninteracting fermionic excitations with spin-dependent energy spectra.
 While this single-particle picture captures the essential band features, the role of electronic correlations on top of altermagnetism remains largely unexplored\cite{purnendu2024,kaushal}.
 Strong interactions often yield to a variety of peculiar phenomena, ranging from Mott insulating behaviour and phase transitions to non-Fermi liquid and pseudogap physics\cite{sachdev,giamarchi,mahan,Giuliani2005}.
-A natural way to incorporate interactions into a tractable theoretical framework is provided by the Hatsugai–Kohmoto (HK) interaction~\cite{Phillips2020,hatsugai1992,lidsky,zhao2022,Zhao2023,Guerci2025,Ma2025}, which combines a transparent physical picture with analytical solvability and which is at the same time a prototypical example of non-Fermi liquids~\cite{Zhao_2025}.
+A natural way to incorporate interactions into a tractable theoretical framework is provided by the Hatsugai-Kohmoto (HK) interaction~\cite{Phillips2020,hatsugai1992,lidsky,zhao2022,Zhao2023,Guerci2025,Ma2025,Zaanen2020}, which combines a transparent physical picture with analytical solvability and which is at the same time a prototypical example of non-Fermi liquids~\cite{Zhao_2025}.
+In addition, the HK model\cite{Mai2025} can be continuously deformed to the Hubbard model by systematically introducing momentum mixing, going from qualitative to quantitative agreement between these models.

 Here we focus on the effect of strong correlations in an altermagnet.
-We employ a direct evaluation of the Kubo formula~\cite{Mahan2000,Kubo1957} by explicitly incorporating many-body occupation probabilities.
-This approach offers a natural framework to study the response functions of highly correlated systems~\cite{Ma2025}, and hence for non-Fermi liquids.
+We employ a direct evaluation of the Kubo formula~\cite{Mahan2000,Kubo1957} by explicitly incorporating many-body occupation probabilities, which represents a natural framework to study the response functions of the HK model.
 This is in contrast to the conventional treatment based on single-particle Green's function and single-particle occupation probabilities.
 Therefore, our approach provides a more intuitive and suitable basis to analyze the interplay between altermagnetism and the HK interaction.